Auditing a Course

 - The final decision about the appropriateness of admitting an auditor and about the character of course participation appropriate for an auditor rests with the faculty member.
-Auditors are generally not permitted in over-enrolled courses.
+Auditors are generally not permitted in full courses.
 The College reserves the right to limit the number of courses audited by any one person, to limit the total number of auditors on campus at a particular time, and to change this policy.

 - Teaching assistants and tutors are given access to online materials for a course separately from auditors.
 A course instructor who wishes to request access to electronic course materials for a teaching assistant or tutor should submit this online form.
 Questions about or problems with this process should be directed to the IT Help Desk at x3030.